 If Dishonored 2 were simply an action game, it’d still be a great game, but it’s more than that.
-Think of this game like a sandbox full of different toys you can play with, showing how Arkane has mastered the immersive sim genre.
+Arkane really outdid themselves with this all-encompassing sim genre, giving players so many different avenues for play they feel like a kid in a candy store.

-There are lots of ways to handle encounters, which means you can replay the game multiple times, and by learning from your mistakes, it won’t be long until you’re a winner.
+There are lots of ways to handle encounters, which means you can replay the game multiple times.
+This allows you to practice and perfect your gameplay, so you’ll always end up on top.

 Read our Dishonored 2 review

 - The best Xbox One games to play right now

 - The best PS4 games you can play right now